How to Best Spend 2 Days in Yellowstone National Park

 Where can I find a Yellowstone 2 day itinerary?

 This is why I have decided to help those planning a 2 day trip to Yellowstone, by compiling some of my favourite spots from my trip.

 This Ultimate Yellowstone 2 day itinerary will tick off many of the parks must see attractions, without feeling rushed or overwhelmed.
 So if you are planning on taking a short trip to America’s very first National Park and have no idea where to start.
 Then stay tuned for this action-packed 2-day itinerary.

 *There is a Bonus One Day Possible Itinerary at the End*

-The above map shows all of the stops throughout this two day Yellowstone Itinerary.
+The above map shows all of my favourite spots from my 2 days in Yellowstone National Park.
 Starting points may vary, I personally began my journey from Cody, Wyoming (highlighted in dark Purple).
-Yellowstone in 2 days

 All stops on day one, Old Faithful, Black Sand Basin and Grand Prismatic Spring are highlighted in Red.

 While those from day 2, the West Thumb Basin, Mud Volcano, The Grand Canyon of Yellowstone, Calcite Springs and Mammoth Hot Springs, are highlighted in Yellow.